 Growth, and learning to love oneself often involves showing our worst or weakest moments to others.
 We can inspire them to keep going when they, too, don’t feel the confidence to continue the road ahead.
 The Doctor’s mistakes became a valuable source of inspiration to others on the ship, and he even became a trusted friend to many of the crew.
 He gained wisdom from making faux pas and found that the crew were forgiving and welcoming of these.
 In doing this, The Doctor created a support system and close-knit group of friends.

 The Doctor didn’t waste time trying to impress others

-The Doctor employed sarcasm and wit, and Starfleet members came to enjoy his company and sometimes answer with quick banter themselves.
+The Doctor employed sarcasm and wit, and Starfleet members came to enjoy his company and sometimes returned with quick banter themselves.
 There were moments when The Doctor answers in annoyance, but he never let others’ comments lower his self-esteem.

 Nowhere was this clearer than when The Doctor met the scientist who created him, Lewis Zimmerman.
 At that time, Zimmerman was unhappy with the EMHs he created because he felt they didn’t fully accomplish his goals.
 However, The Doctor refused to back down and didn’t make himself smaller just to please Zimmerman.
 Instead, he did everything possible to gain his respect and demonstrate how valuable he was to Voyager.

 This self-assuredness led Zimmerman to be proud of The Doctor for having done much more than he was meant to.
 The Doctor’s confidence and his knowledge of his worth eventually led to others being able to see that in themselves as well.

 Self-love is about accepting ourselves, our flaws, strengths, and weaknesses.
 In time, we may turn our weaknesses into strengths and even decide that we might want to improve certain aspects of ourselves out of care, and on our own terms.